rowlandcoping/cheese-and-beer/README.md

 - For the site to function, I needed to add a Procfile to the repo containing the command to start the app (web: python app.py).
 - I already had an up-to-date requirements.txt file in my repository which I updated as I installed new dependencies.
 This was a product of developing my project using a virtual environment in VS Code.
-- On initial deployment I received error messages related to my image handling code.
-This was on account of Heroku using a different version of Python which was actually ahead of the official version!
-In order to make the app function as intended, I needed to add a runtime.txt file to the repo containing the Python version used for this project (python-3.10.12).
+- In order to serve my static files I decided to use WhiteNoise, in order to avoid dependence on AWS or incurring charges, for simplicity, and also because my media files are all stored in Cloudinary so nothing more was necessary.
+- I added a runtime.txt file to the repo containing the Python version used for this project (python-3.10.12).
+I upgraded this version on Heroku to 3.10.14 to implement a security upgrade.
+Interestingly my Linux Distro (Mint) still serves 3.10.12 as the latest version as of when I began work on this project.

+Deploying with Whitenoise:

+In order to deploy with WhiteNoise I did the following:

+- Install WhiteNoise:
+    pip install whitenoise
+- Add WhiteNoise to the MIDDLEWARE list in settings.py, above everything except Django's SecurityMiddleware:
+  MIDDLEWARE = [
+    ---
+      "django.middleware.security.SecurityMiddleware",
+      "whitenoise.middleware.WhiteNoiseMiddleware",
+    ---
+  ]
+- Add STATICFILES_STORAGE value:
+    STATICFILES_STORAGE = "whitenoise.storage.CompressedStaticFilesStorage"

+With STATICFILES_STORAGE this differes from the recommended setting in the WhiteNoise documentation, which broke the website.
+I also added the condition 'if DEVELOPMENT is False:' prior to this setting, to ensure my site still worked in my development environment.

 Creating the App and connecting to Github:

 - I logged into my Heroku account.
 - From my Dashboard, I selected 'new' then 'Create new app'.
-- I selected an available name appropriate to the website - in this case I chose hopes-and-dreams, before selecting my region (Europe) and clicking the 'create app' button.
+- I selected an available name appropriate to the website - in this case I chose cheese-and-beer, before selecting my region (Europe) and clicking the 'create app' button.
 - Heroku immediately took me to the 'Deploy' page.
 From this page I went straight to 'Deployment Method' and clicked on Github.
-- Once my Github account was connected, I selected the hopes and dreams repository and clicked 'connect'.
+- Once my Github account was connected, I selected the Cheese and Beer repository and clicked 'connect'.
 - Once connected I enabled automatic deploys, which means the deployed site automatically updates when it detects a new commit to the linked repository.

 Setting up the deployment: